arangodb/docs/3.9/tutorials-reduce-memory-footprint.md

 - JavaScript-based transactions
 - User-defined AQL functions

-Note that JavaScript / V8 can be disabled for DB-Server and Agency nodes in a cluster without these limitations.
-They apply to single server instances.
-They also apply to Coordinator nodes, but you should not disable V8 on Coordinators because certain cluster operations depend on it.
+Note that JavaScript / V8 is automatically disabled for DB-Server and Agency nodes in a cluster without these limitations.
+They apply only to single server instances and Coordinator nodes.
+You should not disable V8 on Coordinators because certain cluster operations depend on it.

 Concurrent operations